async-labs/drizzle/README.md

 nvm use 5.7.0
 ```

-Publishers app is publisher's dashboard app, this is where publisher or website owner sets up subscription plan, monitors content performance and user payments.
+Publishers app is the dashboard where the publisher or website owner sets up subscription plans, monitors content performance, and monitors user payments.

 In main folder, run: